 There is no significant difference between the sales conditions of the merged company and the general sales price.
-In 2021 and 2020, the payment conditions were 90 days for monthly close, and the average customer was about 30 days for monthly close to 120 days for the next monthly close.
+In 2022 and 2021, the payment conditions were 90 days for monthly close, and the average customer was about 30 days for monthly close to 120 days for the next monthly close.

-The merged company charged trial production fees of new products from other affiliated enterprise.
-As of December 31, 2021, the unearned revenue has been NT\$ 2,636,000 respectively under other current liabilities.
+The merged company charged trial production fees of new products and unearned revenue from other affiliated enterprise.
+As of December 31, 2022 and 2021, the unearned revenue has been NT\$ 0 and NT\$ 2,636,000 respectively under other current liabilities.